 You can also easily make this recipe gluten-free by using gluten-free graham crackers.
 There are several brands you can buy (here’s a list).

 Please give this Greek yogurt cheesecake a try sometime this summer.
 You won’t regret it!
+And it’d be fantastic with this strawberry syrup recipe.
 Enjoy!

 Greek Yogurt Cheesecake (no-bake and without gelatin!)